10 December 2015

 What should be considered prior to the purchase of cyber risk insurance?

 The spectre of a cyber attack is so widespread that a hedge against all risks is virtually impossible.
 Therefore, it is crucial to identify the ""family silver"" of the company and to in-sure the residual risk.
-Such residual risks must be defined and quantified within the risk management framework (probability of occurence, scope of loss etc.).
+Such residual risks must be defined and quantified within the risk management framework (probability of occurrence, scope of loss etc.).
 Prior to purchasing a policy, one should scrutinize the covered risks, particularly with regard to pre-existing insurance coverage.
 The policy must be exactly tailored to the needs of the insured.
 The scope of coverage for each potential loss position must be clarified and stipulated in the contract.
 In case of loss, the small print is decisive!